Letztes Update: 10. June 2024

 Ché’s iconic sentence – and why the translation is not that easy!

-Most of us have heard the saying “Hasta la victoria Siempre” before, whether in Cuba or somewhere else in the world.
-It is probably the most famous quote from Ernesto “Ché” Guevara.
-It comes from the letter that Ché Guevara wrote to Fidel Castro in 1965 before he went to the Congo and then to Bolivia to promote the revolution there.
-In that farewell letter he wrote the famous “Hasta la victoria Siempre; always until victory!” as a farewell greeting to Fidel.
+“Hasta la victoria Siempre” is something most of us have heard, whether in Cuba or elsewhere in the world.
+It is probably the most famous quote by Ernesto “Ché” Guevara and comes from the letter he wrote to Fidel Castro in 1965 before he went to the Congo and then to Bolivia to advance the revolution there.
+In that farewell letter, he wrote the famous “Hasta la victoria Siempre, always until victory!” as a parting message to Fidel.

 Farewell letter to Fidel

-While Fidel Castro and the other revolutionaries were set about governing the island and transforming it into a socialist state, Ché Guevara went out into the world to do the same.
-He saw himself more as a revolutionary than as a civil servant.
-He described this in his farewell letter to Fidel Castro, in which he severed all formal ties with Cuba in order to dedicate himself to furthering the revolution in other countries, with the well-known fatal outcome.
+While Fidel Castro and the other revolutionaries set about managing the island and transforming it into a socialist state, Ché Guevara was drawn to the wider world.
+He saw himself more as a revolutionary than a civil servant.
+This is detailed in his farewell letter to Fidel Castro, in which he severs all formal ties with Cuba to dedicate himself to advancing the revolution in other countries, with the well-known, tragic outcome.

 The letter then ends with the words: